carevicm/arbutuscollege-react-coding/React_component/README.md

 The console in your browser should not show any error or warning
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: React_component
 File: task_0/dashboard/src/App/App.js

-2/2 pts
+2/1 pt
 1. Lifecycles
 mandatory
 Score: 100.00% (Checks completed: 100.00%)